carbaior/1151cycle/README.md

 ## Search for cycles in the ancient conception of the Solar System: Sun,Moon, Mercury to Saturn

-A simple tool to search for cycles of the 'solar system of the ancients' (defined above) gives an atonishing answer:
+A <ins>simple</ins> tool to search for cycles of the 'solar system of the ancients' (defined above) gives an atonishing answer:

 Such cycles exist and the BEST OF THEM ALL begins EXACTLY 420403 days (1151.001 years) BEFORE OF AFTER any given date.
 This synchronism is maintained for centuries or even millenia.